 For any major development which includes new homes, legal planning agreements will ensure that on-site facilities and services are built in a timescale that aligns with the rate that new homes are built out.

-A key objective of NEC is to ensure new facilities and services help integrate the new community with established neighbouring communities.
+A key objective of the Area Action Plan is to ensure new facilities and services help integrate the new community with established neighbouring communities.

 Publicly accessible facilities, spaces and services will be available to everyone regardless of where they live.

-A new district centre, 2 local centres and a neighbourhood centre are proposed, providing new shops and grocery stores for local people.
+A new district centre and 4 new local centres are proposed, providing new shops and grocery stores for local people.
 These centres will have space for a range of shops and local services including pubs and restaurants.
-The District Square proposed on Cowley Road will be able to accommodate a local weekly market.
+The District Square proposed on Cowley Road will be able to accommodate a local market.

 A range of sports and community facilities, including a library, will be provided.
 We are also planning for an arts hub to create a focal point for new and existing communities.

 Won’t this development make traffic congestion in Milton Road and the surrounding area even worse?

 Milton Road is at capacity for long periods.
 We will require that new development does not add any more traffic to Milton Road.
 This will be enabled through the provision of substantially improved connections, through walking and cycling routes, and high-quality public transport.

 We will limit the amount of car parking available to discourage car use and spread car parking spaces within the employment areas across the entire development area.
 We will manage vehicle traffic by refusing additional development where it would add vehicle traffic onto Milton Road.

 How will cars get in and out, will they have to join the already busy Milton Road or is there another route?